|HEAD||Coppee Jean-Yves, PhD / firstname.lastname@example.org|

 All equipments and softwares needed for the use and the analysis of the chips are freely accessible for the whole campus.
 This functioning mode allows the development of strong interactions between the PF and the teams with which we are collaborating.

 The platform also has some training activities.
-In 2006, we have participated to several Pasteur Courses (Molecular and Cellular Genetics, Mouse Molecular Genetics, Proteins Biochemistry) and to the FEBS course on Human and Microbial Genomics (Athens, March 30th - April 7th, 2006).
+In 2007, we have participated to several Pasteur Courses (Molecular and Cellular Genetics, Mouse Molecular Genetics, Proteins Biochemistry)

 The PF also exerts a bibliographical and technical survey activity (wet and dry lab) so to rapidly integrate all the technological improvements and new applications of this technology.